erinmaus/blobby/README.md

 ```

 If an entry already exists, nothing will happen.
 No password, note, or data will
 be associated with the entry.

-## Passwords
-Passwords (or data) can be manually specified or automatically generated using
-`edit`.
+The newly created entry will be made active.

+You can `remove` an entry.
+If you confirm the action, the active entry will be
+removed from the database.
+This cannot be undone.

-If generated, some questions will be asked about the password requirements.
+To end the session, use the `exit` command.
+You will be asked to save the
-Afterwards, the password will be stored.
-It can be retrieved with `copy` or
-`show`.
+database.
+Regardless, the session will end.

 # License
 Blobby is licensed under the BSD 2-Clause license.
 View LICENSE in the root